What is the order of events at a wedding reception and the Basic Timeline?

 man in black suit standing beside woman in white wedding dress

-Wedding party entrance – (10 minutes).
-The MC/DJ will announce the couple and the bridal party arrival.
-This is a fun time for the bridal team and close family members to enter the reception hall with a funny dance that gets the guests elated and ready for the couple’s grand entrance.
+Wedding Party Entrance (10 minutes) – The MC/DJ announces the arrival of the bridal party and the couple.
+This is a fun moment for the bridal team and immediate family members to enter the reception hall, often with a joyful dance, setting the mood for the couple’s grand entrance.

 cooked food in black bowl

-Dinner – (1 hour) – It’s time to enjoy a meal together with your guests!
-Most couples will take time to enjoy their meal at the head table before mingling with their guests.
-Allow yourself at least 3 minutes per table to get to mingle with all the children.
+Dinner (1 hour) – Enjoy a delicious meal with your guests.
+Most couples take a moment to savor their meal at the head table before mingling with their loved ones, taking around 3 minutes per table to engage with all the guests.

 man in black suit jacket holding clear wine glass

-Dance floor opened to the guests – (25 minutes).
-Finally, the groove is on!
+Dance Floor Opened to Guests (25 minutes) – Finally, the groove is on!
 Your DJ will start off the dance session with some upbeat songs that will get everyone moving.
-You will have chosen your songs well in advance to allow the DJ classify them between the high energy and slow jams to keep the guests well entertained.
-You may also do other fun activities you may have planned as surprise to your guests.
+You will have chosen your songs well in advance to allow the DJ to classify them between the high energy and slow jams to keep the guests well entertained.
+You may also do other fun activities you may have planned as a surprise to your guests.

-Cake cutting, dessert sharing, garter and bouquet toss – (20 minutes).
-The cake cutting ceremony is the epitome of every wedding ceremony.
-You will cut your cake as the DJ plays some slow to mid tempo songs.
+Wedding Cake, Cake Cutting, Dessert Sharing, Garter, and Bouquet Toss (20 minutes) – The cake cutting ceremony is the epitome of every wedding ceremony.
+You will cut your cake as the DJ plays some slow to mid-tempo songs.
 It is also the best time for your guests to enjoy dessert.
 Cake cutting is followed by garter toss and bouquet toss – if you are keeping to the wedding traditions.

 grayscale photo of bride and groom dancing